meirgarfinkel/rag-ml/README.md

 The system implements a classic Retrieval-Augmented Generation (RAG) pipeline with a clean separation of concerns:

 **1. Ingestion**
-* Raw text is chunked using configurable size and overlap.
+* Raw text is chunked using a sentence-aware algorithm.
 * Chunks are embedded via an embedding model.
 * Embeddings are stored in a FAISS vector index alongside document metadata.